Past Rectors

 SIMON BAILEY (2003-2007)

 Christ Church was Bailey’s first parish in Australia, having studied and worked in the United Kingdom.
 He was awarded a MusB (Hons) in 1977 from the Victoria University of Manchester; a PGradCertEd from Cambridge University in 1978 and a BComSt from Nottingham University in 1983.
 Bailey studied at Lincoln Theological College and in 1984 was ordained in the Diocese of Ripon and Leeds.
 After working in parishes in the Dioceses of Ripon, Leicester and Bradford, he moved to Australia with his family to become the Rector of Christ Church in 2003.
-Bailey was Area Dean of Adelaide from 2006 to 2007 and became the Rector of the Parish of Glen Osmond in 2007.
+Bailey was Area Dean of Adelaide from 2006 to 2007.

 LYNDON JOHN SULZBERGER (2007 – 2012)